Jesus/jesus.github.io/_posts/2017-11-09-symbol-to-proc-operator.md

 2. You can't use it to create a `Proc` object, this is explained this with detail below.

-## Calling a method with a block (proc to block)
+## Using it at method invocation (proc to block)

-To be precise, the operator does create a `Proc` object, but it's just because Ruby needs to do this internally as part of the process to build the block which will be passed to the method being invoked.
+To be precise, the operator does create a `Proc` object when used with a symbol, but it's just because Ruby needs to do this internally as part of the process to build the block which will be passed to the method being invoked.
 As this proc is internal, we can't access it from our Ruby code.

 What the operator really does is to pass its only operand as a block to the method we're invoking.
 It converts something to a block.